CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 	- Research and Development: Ongoing investment in developing new techniques and fine-tuning existing models, requiring financial resources and specialized expertise.

-	*Example*: Training a model like GPT-3 required vast amounts of internet text (data acquisition), powerful GPUs and TPUs (computational resources), and a team of researchers to develop and refine the model (research and development).
+	*Example*: Training a model like GPT-4 required huge amounts of internet text (data acquisition), powerful GPUs and TPUs (computational resources), and a team of researchers to develop and refine the model (research and development).

-??? question "Describe Self-Supervised Learning (SSL) and its significance in the training of foundation models."

-    Self-Supervised Learning (SSL) is a technique that leverages unlabeled data to train models by predicting parts of the data from other parts.
-It allows models to learn from the inherent structure of the data, which is crucial as it eliminates the need for extensive human-provided labels.
-SSL enables the utilization of vast amounts of unlabeled data available on the web, significantly advancing the capability and scalability of AI models.

-    *Example*: In SSL, a model might be trained to predict the missing words in a sentence (like filling in the blank).
-Given the sentence "The cat sat on the ____," the model learns to predict "mat," leveraging the context provided by the rest of the sentence.

-??? question "What are zero-shot and few-shot learning, and why are they important in machine learning?"

-	Zero-shot learning refers to models performing tasks without any specific examples, while few-shot learning involves models generalizing from a minimal set of examples.
-These techniques are important because they enable models to function effectively even when extensive labeled data is impractical or too costly to obtain.
-They enhance the versatility and adaptability of AI systems.

-    *Example*: A zero-shot learning scenario could involve asking a language model to translate a sentence into a language it has never seen before.
-Few-shot learning could involve showing the model a few examples of translations before asking it to translate new sentences.

-??? question "Explain the concept of transfer learning and its role in the development of foundation models."

-	Transfer learning involves applying the general patterns, structures, and knowledge learned during the pre-training phase to new, related tasks.
-This technique allows models to utilize pre-existing knowledge, avoiding the need to start from scratch for every new task.
-It enhances efficiency and effectiveness in developing AI systems for diverse applications.

-	*Example*: A model trained on general image recognition tasks could be fine-tuned to recognize specific types of medical images, such as identifying tumors in radiographs.

 ??? question "How does fine-tuning differ from pre-training in the context of foundation models?"